 “i can understand your article, but are you saying something can not be true unless it is recorded?
 What do you say about the lack of records from certain regions in the world, the destruction of records by other civilizations in those and other regions, and the early plagiarism before it became law in recent history?” – “Karen”

 First off, this isn’t about truth, it’s about facts.
-The OP presented information as a fact which she claimed was from a published source but failed to provide a source because there wasn’t any for the claims she was making.
-Deliberately lying about history for a viral post to get clicks during Black History Month, with zero respect for the actual history of African woman depicted in the sketch she used.
+The OP presented information as a fact which she claimed was from a published source but failed to provide a source because there one for the claims she was making.
+She was deliberately lying to get clicks during Black History Month, with zero respect for the actual history of African woman depicted in the sketch she used.

 The ancient cesarean sections of China have been verified through art history.
-Due to the of the work of people like Mr. Felkin, Creeper Extraordinaire, who used both art and language to record the various forms that birth took among the people of central Africa we can learn more about African cultures and historical birth customs.
-Of course there are unrecorded truths in the world but they dissipate like a ring smoke and the truth of that smoke ring cannot be shared with another person or the future unless it was recorded.
+Due to the of the work of people like Mr. Felkin: Creeper Extraordinaire, who used both art and language to record the various forms that birth took among the people of central Africa we can learn more about African cultures and historical birth customs.
+Of course there are unrecorded truths in the world but they dissipate like a ring of smoke– the truth of that smoke ring cannot be shared with another person or the future unless it was recorded.

 The ability to share our experience is the basis of culture and to share it through time is the basis for the study of history.
 It is horrifying when people try to destroy historical records, whether burning books, or blowing up monuments but then that act becomes part of the historical record itself.
 The peoples that Mr.Felkin observed did not have written language and because of that the only way for us to learn about that time, those individual women, is through his work.
 It is so important to teach literacy and critical thinking so that people can record their history and be able to identify misinformation.